kryops/ng2-events/README.md

 *   mousedown/mouseup
 *   pointerdown/pointerup
 *   touchstart/touchend

+The move event are fired when one of the following events is fired on the element:

+*   mousemove
+*   pointermove
+*   touchmove

 Note that `preventDefault()` is called on the first event to occur to make sure that the event handler is only fired once.
 This prevents touch-enabled devices from firing the handler for both the `touchstart` and the `mousedown` event.